mohamedsemah/Community-Board/README.md

   - [x] Header/title describing the theme is displayed
 - [x] **At least 10 unique events or resources are displayed in a responsive card format**
   - [x] There are at least 10 cards displayed
-  - [x ] The cards should be displayed in an organized format (ex. a grid, or in one line)
+  - [x] The cards should be displayed in an organized format (ex. a grid, or in one line)
   - [x] Each card should include some information about the event or resource